-Teams should present their Engineering Portfolio, their control award submission form, and their judging feedback request form to the judges at the start of their interview unless otherwise directed by the Competition officials.
+Teams should present their Engineering Portfolio, and their control award submission form to the judges at the start of their interview unless otherwise directed by the Competition officials.
 In remote events, the Team coach, as the Team admin, is designated to upload these materials to the FTC Scoring System.

-After the judges review the submitted Engineering Portfolio, complete the scheduled Team interviews, and evaluate the Team and Robot performance on the field, they meet to review their assessments and create a list of top candidates for the various judged awards.
+After the judges review the submitted Engineering Portfolio, complete the scheduled formal Team interviews, and evaluate the Team and Robot performance on the field, they meet to review their assessments and create a list of top candidates for the various judged awards.
 Judges may require more discussion with Teams.